Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

     - Messages

+    - About

-- The system shall show no listings if none are found that meet the filter criteria, the home page of the Tool Shed contains suggestions of other tools nearby
+- The system shall show no listings if none are found that meet the filter criteria, the listing details page of a selected tool contains suggestions of other tools with similar criteria

-    - The user will only receive tool recommendations if there is no tool that fits the filters for a particular search
+    - The user will only receive tool recommendations if there are tools that match the Category/Maker/Distance of the tool selected by viewing the listing details page

-    - The user will receive recommended tools that are similar to the filter criteria but may not 100% match being based on location and previous searches
+    - The user will receive recommended tools that are similar to the filter criteria but may not 100% match

+    - The user will have reccomendations displayed under another tool's listing detail information